Builder68/OpenEarlyMacsRAMexpansion/README.md

 # OpenEarlyMacsRAMexpansion

  ## SUMMARY

 Back in the day, RAM upgrades were available for Early Macs.
-However, finding these boards in working condition has become increasingly challenging.
-The *Mac Rescue board*, one of the very few that provides full 4MB of RAM, is almost unobtaniable.
+However, finding these boards in working condition has become increasingly difficult.
+The *Mac Rescue* board, one of the few offering a full 4MB of RAM, is nearly impossible to obtain.

-This newly designed expansion board, paired with an auxiliary board I called **RAM Refresh Configurator**, provides a affordable solution to increase memory up to 4MB.
+This newly designed expansion board, paired with an auxiliary **RAM Refresh Configurator board**, provides an affordable solution to increase memory up to 4MB.

-The expansion board has been tested only on a Macintosh 512K with MacPlus / 512Ke ROMs, and also with the *ROM-INATOR board* is installed concurrently.
+The expansion board has been tested on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.

-*Warning: testing on a Mac 128K still pending*
+*Warning: Testing on a Mac 128K is still pending*

-*Attention: The ROM-INATOR detects the machine model by checking the RAM size available, so the ROM image need to be patched before installing this board or any other RAM upgrade on the early macs*
+*Attention: The ROM-INATOR detects the machine model by checking the available RAM size.
+Therefore, the ROM image needs to be patched before installing this board or any other RAM upgrade on early Macs*

 ## KEY FEATURES